-As a result of the pandemic and associated supply chain issues there is no denying that higher prices on most goods and services have spread across the economy resulting in a period of high inflation.
+As a result of the pandemic and associated supply chain issues there is no denying the higher prices on most goods and services.
+This has spread across the economy resulting in a period of high inflation.
 The Fed has aggressively raised interest rates to combat inflation making borrowing more expensive.
 As a result, the broader real estate market has taken a hit.

 The good news is the worst appears to be over.
 Supply chain issues are easing up, inflation has slowed significantly, and the Fed appears to be tapping on the brakes for new hikes.
 Mortgage rates have been dropping for months from their peak in November.
 There is even some speculation that the bottom may be in for the real estate market.
 This remains to be seen but one thing is certain, quality matters.

 One word that comes to mind when thinking of Napa and Sonoma is quality.
 People want to invest in quality.
 People want to live amongst quality and people want to share quality with their friends.
 In other words, people want to purchase quality real estate.
 The truth is, sometimes people find themselves in a situation where they must buy.
 For instance, the clock ticks on a 1031 tax deferred exchange and investments need to be made.
 Sometimes high-quality vineyards, vineyard estates or wineries fit the bill, strategy and /or dream.

 Whether it is a lifestyle buyer looking to build a home among the vines, a commercial investor looking for passive income or a winery that wants to better control cost of goods many of the same questions pop up.